 Announcements are filtered by subject tags, and are curated by the volunteers listed below.
 Note: This site restricts itself to meetings whose focus is mathematics.
 Announcements about more general meetings are typically not appropriate and may be deleted.

 The site is developed by Niles Johnson.
 It began as a list for conferences in topology, but with the addition of subject tags we hope that it will be useful more generally.
 Please contact Niles if you have further quesitons or comments!

 To add an announcement, use the link at the top of the page.
 An email address is required so that announcements you post can be edited or deleted.
-To prevent spam, some simple arithmetic is also required.
+To prevent spam, a Google ReCAPTCHA is also required.
 In addition, a security token is stored as a browser cookie.

 When you add an announcement, you will receive a message like the following:

 Thanks for adding your announcement to MathMeetings.net.
 The announcement data is copied below, and is also available at: http://mathmeetings.net/conferences/view/28 If you need to edit or delete your announcement, use the unique edit/delete link: http://mathmeetings.net/conferences/edit/28/YSZf1X2W If you have any difficulties, questions, or comments, don't hesitate to contact the curators: http://mathmeetings.net/conferences/about#curators best, The Curators Announcement Data: My Interesting Conference!
 2016-04-01 -- 2016-04-01 http://math.osu.edu Contact: Niles Johnson Institution: The Ohio State University City: Columbus, OH Country: USA Meeting type: conference Subject Tags: * at.algebraic-topology * ag.algebraic-geometry Description: This conference is going to be great!
 See the website for more details.